 This affects developers in two ways.
 Building water is considered to be a non-household connection under the changes.
 This means you’ll need to appoint a retailer to buy any water used while constructing your development.

 If you don’t appoint a retailer this will eventually be done on Ofwat’s behalf by the Market Operator, which provides the background systems and processes behind the changes.
 All non-household properties you build will need to have a retailer appointed for their water and sewerage services and it doesn’t even need to be the same retailer for both connections.

-You'll need to appoint a retailer yourself and we’ll remind you during the process but if you don’t do appoint one, a retailer will be randomly chosen by the Market Operator.
-If you don’t appoint a retailer yourself, this could mean you’ll have different retailers randomly assigned to each non-household property on a site.
+You'll need to appoint a retailer yourself and we’ll remind you during the process.
+If you don’t appoint one, a retailer will be randomly chosen by the Market Operator.
+This could mean you’ll have different retailers randomly assigned to each non-household property on a site.

 You’ll continue to deal with our Developer Services team and the range of services we provide remains unaffected, as are those offered by self-lay providers.

 The following services will not be affected:

 - Budget estimates

 - Laying new mains and sewers